jslee02/maitesin.github.io/_posts/2016-05-14-Lambda_comparison.md

 # What is a lambda expression?
 A **lambda expression** is a simplified notation for defining and using an anonymous function object.
 Instead of defining a named class with an *operator()*, later making an object of that class and finally invoking it.[^1]

 I do not explain all the options for capturing or specifying return types.
-There is plenty of material regarding this topics.
+There is plenty of material regarding these topics.
 I focus on what has been introduced in **C++14** and what will be introduced in **C++17**.

-# Basics of lambda expression
+# Basics of the lambda expression
-The following is the smalles **lambda expression** with its three parts:
+The following is the smallest **lambda expression** with its three parts:
 - **[]**: capture.
 - **()**: parameters.
 - **{}**: body.